From iPhone to AI

 The bottom line: Start with high-impact, measurable areas that can address business challenges.

-2. Collaborate and partner
+2. Collaborate and partner with AI strategy consultants

-At Modus, our roots are in the open source world and we built our reputation and relationships early on by being active, visible, and relevant in the open source communities for JavaScript and other open technologies.
+At Modus, our roots are in the open source world.
+And we built our reputation and relationships early on by being active, visible, and relevant in the open source communities for JavaScript and other open technologies.

 In the AI era, we’re putting similar energy into deepening our commercial partnerships with AWS, Azure, Google Cloud, and leading ISVs who have AI capabilities we can tap into to build robust, scalable, secure solutions for clients.